 What are the top 5 fast food restaurants in China?
 Ah to live in China, something I am now approaching my 14th year doing.
 When I tell people that I live there, they almost immediately say how lucky I must be.
 And how much I must enjoy the food.
 But let’s deal with the elephant in the room right away.
 Chinese day to day food is a bit shit.
 That’s right!
 It can quite shit, bugs, chickens feet.
 And goat gonads are not what you need when you have hangover.

-Here’s my guide to the top 5 most popular fast food chains in China that should find yourself hungry in the middle-kingdom.
+Here’s my guide to the top 5 fast food restaurants in China that should find yourself hungry in the middle-kingdom.
+Warning not all of them will provide you with a burger!

 No. 5 McDonalds